 Direct consumers to another conversion or engagement opportunity.

 Immediately after someone fills out your form, your brand will be top-of-mind, making this time the perfect opportunity to strengthen the brand relationship.

 Once they’ve clicked “submit” on your form, drive people to another page on your website.
 For example, you could drive them to a product page where they can browse and shop, or to your blog’s homepage to consume content and learn more about your brand.
 Choose the right follow-up depending on the audience and the context of your campaign.

 After people have signed up through your form, make sure to send them a thank you email and a reward that same day.
 The reward could be something as simple as free shipping or 10% off their first (or next) purchase; even something little like this goes a long way in expressing your gratitude and strengthening consumers’ relationship with your brand.

 Additionally, make sure to properly introduce all new entrants to your brand.
 Develop a personalized welcome journey based on the data you captured from the prospecting campaign to keep people engaged.

 Finally, when the campaign has ended, announce the winner.
 To minimize any disappointment they might feel, offer all non-winners a small thank you reward for participating

 Genuine engagement is made simple with a CDP

 Almost every step in this process requires clean, quality, comprehensive customer data.
-A customer data platform like Lexer can help you streamline your acquisition and re-engagement campaigns for better results, stronger customer relationships, and more efficient and profitable processes.
+A customer data platform like Lexer with advanced customer insights, segmentation, targeting, and data enrichment tools can help you streamline your acquisition and re-engagement campaigns for better results, stronger customer relationships, and more efficient and profitable processes.

-If you have specific questions about prospecting and customer engagement or you’re curious about our solution, use the calendar below to schedule a meeting with one of our experts.
+If you have specific questions about prospecting and customer engagement or you’re curious about our retail data analytics solutions, use the calendar below to schedule a meeting with one of our experts.
 We’re looking forward to speaking with you!